 Driving on the Right

-It would help if you kept in mind that not all countries will allow you to import a car.
-There are several countries that discourage vehicle import altogether.
-Please make sure that the country you want to send a car to will allow it.
+It would help if you kept in mind that not all countries will allow you to import right-hand drive cars.
+Please ensure that the country you want to send a car to will allow it.

 About a third of the countries in the world drive on the left.
-In these countries, the steering column is on the right-hand side of the car.
+In these jurisdictions, the steering column is on the car’s right-hand side.
 The standard American car has the steering column on the left and cannot be licensed in these countries.
 Special exceptions are often made for antique cars.

 International Motorcycle Shipping

 Even if you are not permitted to send your car, there is a good chance that you can ship your motorcycle.
-Keep in mind that the motorcycle controls are inverted in these countries, but some still allow for it.
+Remember that the motorcycle controls are inverted in some countries, but others still allow for it.

-There are some countries that will allow you to import both a motorcycle and a car.
-This is not an issue for most families, as each returning citizen can bring one vehicle each.
+Some countries will allow you to import both a motorcycle and a car.
+This is not an issue for most families, as each returning citizen can bring one vehicle.

 If you own a motorcycle, you will want to ship it.
 If you are sending a private container, SDC International Shipping’s expert movers will prepare your motorcycle for shipment, emptying fluids, crating it, and securing it within your shipping container.

 Documents Required for International Car Shipping

 The first step in car shipping is collecting all necessary documents to export and import your car.
 A typical set of documents includes: